TomCrypto/epsilon/README.md

 The εpsilon renderer is coded in C++11, and is powered by OpenCL.

-Work is currently being put into the following:
+Work is currently (not very much these days) being put into the following:

 - Material system